johnsquibb/php-microframework/README.md

 # php-microframework

-A super-minimal PHP microframework that provides basic routing, controller
+A super-minimal PHP microframework that provides basic routing and controller support.

 ## Development Status